jnozzi/cocoadev.com/markdown/OpenSourceDevelopers.md

 ----

-You could create the project at General/SourceForge, but most developers scratch their own itch, so if you do not provide an initial implementation which looks promising, I'd not be too optimistic about finding developers, unless your idea itself has an interesting potential.
+You could create the project at SourceForge, but most developers scratch their own itch, so if you do not provide an initial implementation which looks promising, I'd not be too optimistic about finding developers, unless your idea itself has an interesting potential.

 Why not tell about it here?
 That might also lead to some better advice.

---General/AllanOdgaard
+--AllanOdgaard

 ----

 Ah, I've got a rather complex idea scratched out across paper, my mind, and my computer...
 I'll post it online when I have it in a human-readable form (as it is now, I'm lucky that *I* can read it.
 This concept app is basically a word processor.
 I'm a general computer consultant (for normal people, not companies), and the majority of the complaints I receive about software have to do with word processors sucking (miserably, in most cases).

-Out of all the applications I use, ranging from General/OmniWeb and General/AdiumX to Photoshop and Final Cut Pro, I'm most disappointed with word processors.
-I keep General/SubEthaEdit in my dock - it's my favorite editor due to lack of bloat - and use it for most anything, including outlining, jotting things down, web site creation, and even writing full-fledged reports.
+Out of all the applications I use, ranging from OmniWeb and AdiumX to Photoshop and Final Cut Pro, I'm most disappointed with word processors.
+I keep SubEthaEdit in my dock - it's my favorite editor due to lack of bloat - and use it for most anything, including outlining, jotting things down, web site creation, and even writing full-fledged reports.

 Most every complaint my customers and I have regarding word processors would be solved with a CLEAN and USABLE implementation of the features I have strewn about, which include: